letoram/cat9/README.md

 and integrated into your workflow as seemless as possible.

-It cooperates with your desktop window manager (should you have one), letting it take care of splitting out things into new windows or even embeddnig media or graphical application output into clipped regions of its own window.
+It cooperates with your desktop window manager (should you have one), letting it take care of splitting out things into new windows or even embedding media or graphical application output into clipped regions of its own window.

 https://user-images.githubusercontent.com/5888792/161494402-9e5636e3-dd78-4fcf-bff0-fe5c3dd0a369.mp4